MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 Instead of using the Output Inspector to inspect images, we´d suggest to add another viewer to the network.
 Search for the Module `View2D` and add it to your workspace.
 Most modules have different connector options.
 Data is generally transmitted from the top side of a module to another modules bottom side.

-The module `View2D` has one input connector for voxel-images (triangle-shaped) and three other possible input connectors (Shaped like half-circles) on the bottom.
+The module `View2D` has one input connector for voxel images (triangle-shaped) and three other possible input connectors (Shaped like half-circles) on the bottom.
 The half-circle-shaped input connectors will be explained later on.
 Generally, module outputs can be connected to module inputs with the same symbol and thus transmit information and data between those modules.

 ![2D Viewer](/images/tutorials/basicmechanics/BM_05.png "2D Viewer")